top of page

 I walked out thinking: with charges like that, why wouldn’t airlines build their own distribution systems?

-NDC’s Promise vs. the Plumbing (Story meets Facts)
+NDC’s Promise vs. the Plumbing

-NDC sounded like that answer.
+NDC sounded like the answer.

 It promised richer retailing, direct control, and relief from 20th-century EDIFACT tolls.
+Airlines could publish dynamic offers, bundle ancillaries, and own the shelf.

-But XML is a language, not a law, and each carrier spoke a slightly different dialect.
+But XML is a language, not a law.
+Each carrier spoke a slightly different dialect.
+Behind the layers of retail gloss, the pipes mattered.

-Offer systems had to handshake with the PSS; orders had to reconcile with finance; refunds had to pass audit.
+Offer systems had to handshake with the PSS.
+Orders had to reconcile with finance.
+Refunds had to pass audit.

 TMCs needed exchanges, waivers, duty-of-care, and reporting that behaved the same way every day.